hacktoon/nami/README.md

 - Rename Diagram to PixelMap
 - Rename IndexMap to RandomQueue

-#### GeologyTileMap
+#### SurfaceTileMap
-  - plateModel -> regions + boundary
-    - continentModel
-    - oceanModel
+  - store natural noise
-  - microcontinents: continents with 1 plate size
+  - filter by water or land
+  - start from shore and build distance field

 #### ClimateTileMap
 - Start with each row in righ colum of regions of regionTileMap